 - Licking County Library System

-It’s the perfect time to get in shape for when events are back on!
+It’s the perfect time to get in shape!
 Walk or run outside, do free online fitness programs (YouTube is great for this!), calisthenics and body weight workouts, stretch and more!
 Get moving and prevent weight gain from being stuck at home!
 Many gyms are still open, but may not be offering group fitness or childcare options.

 Explore a museum – virtually!